Stojan Simić: Early political life

 Simić and his younger brother Aleksa Simić were influential in Serbian politics during the first half of the 19th century.
 Together, they gave financial support for cultural and literary projects.
 Their father, Đorđe Simić, was a captain of the Rasina under Karađorđe during the First Serbian Uprising.

 As representative of the newly liberated Serbia at Constantinople, Simić transcribed all of the Sultan's edicts (Hatišerif) relating to Serbia in three languages: Serbian, French, and Turkish.
 The work he did there served as a basis for the elaboration of the public law of the Principality of Serbia.
 Simić suggested he fought for "the free will of the people", and objected to autocracy, oligarchy, and authoritarianism.

 Legacy

 Simić received a golden bull from the Ravanica monastery.
-He used this in Walachia to assist with the establishment of the Belgrade's Grandes écoles.
+He used this in Walachia to assist with the establishment of the Belgrade's Velika škola.
 Simić also had a palace built in the center of Belgrade, which housed the Serbian court from 1842 to 1903, when King Alexander and Queen Draga were assassinated.
 In 1903, the building was demolished.
 A new royal palace was built on the same site.
 The portrait of Simić by Uroš Knežević is currently in the National Museum of Belgrade.